Second Boer War: Conclusion

 "Transvaal War".
 Queen Victoria on her throne among Commonwealth subjects in front of London.
 First British magic lantern slide in an educational series for children, 1900s.

-In early 1902, British tactics of containment, denial, and harassment finally began to yield results against the guerrillas.
+In early 1902, British tactics of containment, denial, and harassment finally began to yield results against the Boer guerrillas.
 The sourcing and co-ordination of intelligence became increasingly efficient with regular reporting from observers in the blockhouses, from units patrolling the fences and conducting "sweeper" operations, and from native Africans in rural areas who increasingly supplied intelligence, as the Scorched Earth policy took effect and they found themselves competing with the Boers for food supplies.
 Kitchener's forces at last began to affect the Boers' fighting strength and freedom of manoeuvre, and made it harder for the Boers and their families to survive.
 Despite this success, almost half the Boer fighting strength, around 15,000 men, were still in the field fighting by May 1902.
 However, Kitchener's tactics were costly: Britain was running out of time, patience, and money needed for the war.

-The British offered terms of peace on various occasions, notably in March 1901, but were rejected by Botha and the "Bitter-enders" among the Boers, who pledged to fight until the bitter end and rejected the demand for compromise made by the "Hands-uppers".
-Their reasons included hatred of the British, loyalty to their dead comrades, solidarity with fellow commandos, a desire for independence, religious arguments, and fear of captivity or punishment.
-On the other hand, their women and children were dying in prison camps and independence seemed more and more impossible.
+The British offered terms of peace on various occasions, notably in March 1901, but all them were rejected by Botha and the "Bitter-enders" among the Boers, who pledged to fight until the bitter end and rejected the demand for surrender or any compromise made by the "Hands-uppers".
+Their reasons included their hatred of the British, loyalty to their dead comrades, solidarity with fellow Boer commandos, a desire for independence, religious arguments, and fear of captivity or punishment.
+On the other hand, their women and children were dying in prison camps every day, and independence seemed more and more impossible.

-The last of the Boers finally surrendered in May 1902 and the war ended with the Treaty of Vereeniging signed on 31 May 1902.
+The last of the Boers finally surrendered in late May 1902 and the war ended with the Treaty of Vereeniging signed on 31 May 1902.
 After a period of obstinacy, the British offered the Boers generous terms of conditional surrender in order to bring the war to a conclusion.
-The Boers were given £3,000,000 for reconstruction and promised eventual limited self-government, which was granted in 1906 and 1907.
+The Boers were given for reconstruction and promised eventual limited self-government, which was granted in 1906 and 1907.
 The treaty ended the existence of the Transvaal and Orange Free State as independent Boer republics and placed them within the British Empire.
 The Union of South Africa was established as a dominion of the British Empire in 1910.